code-boxx/ClassiPHPied/README.md

 ## CLASSIPHPIED
 ClassiPHPied is a very simple PHP Classified Ads System.
-Yes, this is not a “we have a load of features, but you won’t even use half of them” kind of system.
+Yes, this is not a "we have a load of features, but you won't even use half of them" kind of system.
 This is just a basic one, with the raw essentials to you started quickly – Be it for a small business, or expanding on top of it.
 <br><br>

 ## SCREENSHOTS
 <p float="left">